Problem

 SQL Server Agent Overview

-SQL Server Programming Languages
+SQL Programming Languages

-The primary programming language in SQL Server is called Transact-SQL or T-SQL.
+The primary programming language is Transact-SQL or T-SQL.
 SQL is an abbreviation for structured query language and can be divided into two broad categories.
 First is DDL or data definition language.
 These commands are to CREATE, ALTER and DROP database objects such as tables, views, functions, indexes, etc. Second is DML, which is an acronym for data manipulation language.
 These commands are primarily SELECT, INSERT, UPDATE, DELETE and MERGE.
-This portion of the language is where programming logic like IF, IF...ELSE, WHILE, etc. would be used.
+This portion of the language is where programming logic like IF, IF…ELSE, WHILE, etc. would be used.

 T-SQL is the most widely used language for DBAs\Developers and probably the best place to start learning SQL Server.
 However, SQL Server does support other programming languages internal to the database engine and in some cases, these languages are preferred.
-Here is a brief explanation:

 - T-SQL – Perform data retrieval, additions, updates and removals